 We conducted our audit in accordance with International Standards on Auditing.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
-We are independent of the company in accordance with the sections 290 and 291 of Regulatory Board for Auditors' Code of Professional Conduct for Registered Auditors (Revised January 2018), parts 1 and 3 of the Independent independence requirements applicable to performing audits of financial statements in South Africa.
-We have fulfilled our other ethical responsibilities, as are consistent with the corresponding sections of the International Ethics Standards Board for Accountants' International Ethics Standards Board for Accountants (Including International Independence Standards) we believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the company in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Registered Auditors (IRBA Code) and other independence requirements applicable to performing audits of financial statements in South Africa.
+We have furtilized our other ethical responsibilities in accordance with the IRBA Code and in accordance with other ethical requirements applicable to performing audits in South Africa.
+The IRBA Code is consistent with the corresponding sections of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards).
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.